 Today it has become a necessity for organizations to work more in partnerships since it is the best way to improve the quality of work and to achieve the set goal.
 It is the same case with EDSA.
-Being in contact with various organizations, active in the field of biomedicine, education and advocacy, strengthens our position when representing interests of dental students all around Europe.
-Therefore, it is of the utmost importance for EDSA to link up with different professionals organizations, as well as students associations.
+Being in contact with various organizations, active in the field of biomedicine, education, and advocacy strengthens our position when representing interests of dental students all around Europe.
+Therefore, it is of the utmost importance for EDSA to link up with different professionals organizations, as well as student associations.
 That’s why our representatives attend various congresses, meetings and trainings, making others aware of EDSA and our work.
-We also invite external speakers and different organization representatives to take part in our General Assemblies and offer us advice, suggestions and guidance for our projects.
-At this moment we have established collaboration with: ADEE, CED, ESCD, IADS, IFMSA, EMSA and EPSA.
+We also invite external speakers and different organization representatives to take part in our General Assemblies and offer us advice, suggestions, and guidance for our projects.
+At this moment we have established collaboration with: ADEE, CED, ESCD, IADS, IFMSA, EMSA, and EPSA.
 Our recognition by these partner organizations gives us also a certain form of credibility as an organization.
-Other than it shows that our work is appreciated and considered important, it also gives us the right to speak and raise issues in high level meetings.
+Other than it shows that our work is appreciated and considered important, it also gives us the right to speak and raise issues in high-level meetings.

-The International Association of Dental Students was formed in to unite the dental students of the world.
+The International Association of Dental Students was formed to unite the dental students of the world.
 It is a very close EDSA partner association with which we collaborate for a long time.
-EDSA and IADS share similar opinion on that every dental student should go outside his ‘study’ space, improve personality and learn how to deal with different people.
-Since there would be no chance to do so without an organizations like these both of them are structured in a way that can offer something to everyone.
-One can get engaged in different projects such as volunteer work, research, exchanges etc. 2nd April is our friendship day.
+EDSA and IADS share similar opinions on that every dental student should go outside his ‘study’ space, improve personality and learn how to deal with different people.
+Since there would be no chance to do so without organizations like these, both of them are structured in a way that can offer something to everyone.
+One can get engaged in different projects such as volunteer work, research, and exchanges.
+2nd April is our friendship day.